seamusdemora/PiFormulae/Git-ServerOnRpi.md

 ### Update Git-Server with changes made on `rpigitclient`

 Now let's assume that development has been on-going on `rpigitclient`, and we are ready to `commit` the code, and upload that code to the Git-Server.
+This developer has been x-busy, and has added two files: `foo` and `bar`.

 Here's how that commit is done, and pushed to the **Git-Server**: